Steve Bain

 Clearly this is not an equilibrium point and there is unsatisfied demand of 91 - 86 = 5.

-The extent to which demand will continue to exceed supply in the long run will depend upon how long it takes the government to allow the equilibrium price to be restored.
+The extent to which demand will continue to exceed supply in the long run will depend upon how long it takes the government to allow the market equilibrium price to be restored.
 Any permanent fix that prevents the equilibrium price from clearing the market will likely lead to an illegal black market (sometimes called an informal market) where goods can be bought and exchanged behind the back of the authorities.

 Related Pages: